John Bergin

 John Bergin is a writer, illustrator, designer, and musician.
 As Art Director at Lakeshore Records.
-He has created and designed packaging for soundtrack albums such as Stranger Things, Drive, Mandy, Mr. Robot, Napoleon Dynamite, The Walking Dead, Nightcrawler, Underworld, and hundreds more.
+He has created and designed packaging for soundtrack albums such as Stranger Things, Drive, Mandy, Scott Pilgrim Takes Off, Wednesday, Star Trek: Discovery, Star Trek: Picard, Mr. Robot, Napoleon Dynamite, The Walking Dead, Assassin's Creed: Valhalla, Underworld, and hundreds more.

+Bergin's Art Direction and Design for the Stranger Things soundtrack vinyl won Communication Arts' Award of Excellence for Packaging Design, 2017.

 Bergin is known for his graphic novel From Inside, which he also adapted into a feature-length animated film.
 As the Director of From Inside, Bergin collaborated with famed music icon Gary Numan who scored the film.

-From Inside won numerous awards and screened at over 50 international film festivals, including SITGES (Best Animated Feature), Fantasia Film Festival (Jury Prize), Utopiales (Grand Prix), and Future Film Festival of Italy.
+From Inside won numerous awards and screened at over 50 international film festivals, including SITGES where the film was awarded Best Animated Feature, Fantasia Film Festival (Jury Prize Best First Feature), Utopiales (Grand Prix), and Future Film Festival of Italy.
 From Inside was released on streaming and DVD October, 2014.

 Music

-Bergin's recent releases include Killer, and Crash & Burn.
+Bergin's recent releases include Grinder-X, Killer, and Crash & Burn.
 In 2021, he released Feels Like Rain, a soundtrack for his short story collection of the same title.
-Other notable releases are Deepflesh, Lolo: Bad Idea, Western Devils: Hers is Blood, and Wednesday, a comic book soundtrack which included music by Daniel Davies (Year Long Disaster, John Carpenter), Geno Lenardo (Filter, Device), Nina Bergman, Will Hunt (Evanescence), Brian Liesegang (NIN, Filter), Mlny Parsonz (Royal Thunder).
+Other notable releases are Deepflesh, Lolo: Bad Idea, Western Devils: Hers is Blood, and Wednesday, a comic book soundtrack which included music by Daniel Davies (Year Long Disaster, John Carpenter), Geno Lenardo (Filter, Device), Nina Bergman, Will Hunt (Evanescence), Brian Liesegang (Nine Inch Nails, Filter), Mlny Parsonz (Royal Thunder).

 Bergin's band Trust Obey, recorded a soundtrack album for The Crow comic book which was released by Graphitti Designs with a deluxe hard cover edition of the graphic novel to coincide with the release of Alex Proyas' original movie adaptation.
 Trust Obey signed to Trent Reznor's Nothing Records and recorded one album titled Hands of Ash (CDs included a humorous sticker on the front quoting Reznor, after having been released from Nothing Records: "Not a great commercial potential").

 Other musical projects by Bergin include C17H19NO3, Tertium Non Data (featuring Pam Bricker), Lance Grabmiller, Paved In Skin, Lolo, and Blackmouth (with Jarboe of Swans and Brett Smith of Caul).
-Albums were released by these acts from the 1990 to the present by Invisible Records, Crowd Control Activities, Lakeshore Entertainment, and Stompbox13.
+Albums were released by these acts from the 1990 to the present by Invisible Records, Crowd Control Activities, Lakeshore Records, and Stompbox13.

 Bergin also composed and recorded a soundtrack for the Warhammer 40,000 novel Traitor General by Dan Abnett.
 The album was released by The Black Library.

 In 2019, Bergin music supervised The Rise of the Synths, a documentary film about the synthwave music movement, featuring dozens of bands from the scene, including Carpenter Brut, Perturbator, Gunship, and Waveshaper.
 The film is narrated by John Carpenter.